mwanakijiji/dewarp/docs/getting_started.rst

   python template_pipeline.py

-which will proceed to make directories with the function make_dirs() and Then get stuck, because it cannot find the FITS file of the pinholes.
+which will proceed to make directories with the function make_dirs() and then get stuck, because it cannot find the FITS file of the pinholes.
 Put the pinhole image into its directory, and rerun the above command.